mzattera/FuckBench/README.md

 FB_asm f
 ```

-To compile ca65 assembly file `f.s` source file into `f.bf` BrainFuck code, `f.c` C code and corresponding executable Windows file `f.exe`.
+to compile ca65 assembly file `f.s` source file into `f.bf` BrainFuck code, `f.c` C code and corresponding executable Windows file `f.exe`.

 Again, if Python or C compilers have not been configured, compilation will stop at some intermediate steps.

 The file `cc65\6502bf.inc` contains a set of macros that expose some features available in the 6502bf emulator.

-The code can use zeropage variables (except for about 20 bytes reserved by ca65) and the whole of RAM (starting from $200),
+The code can use zeropage variables (except for 26 bytes reserved by ca65) and the whole of RAM (starting from $200),
 with the exception of a 4KB stack located in high memory.
 For more information, please refer to `cc65\6502bf.cfg`
 configuration file and [cc65 documentation](https://cc65.github.io/doc/customizing.html).